Appolinarina/MusicVisuals/README.md

 # How it works
 FA.java (Fatima Alubaidi, C22305656) - This code creates a 3D visualisation with a rotating model (Ned.obj) synced to the music.
 It loads an audio file, analyses its frequency spectrum to determine rotation speed, and displays a model rotating around the y-axis.
 The code generates visualisations of orbs and dots that pulsate in response to the audio's waveform.
 You can pause/resume the audio with the spacebar and rewind it to the beginning by pressing '1'.

 ac.java (Andrew Carty, C22488994) - This code recreates conways game of life like from the labs that we did.
-The difference is that this one loads the audio file and then syncs the changes to whenever there is a beat detected. it then changes the colour of the cells aswell
+The difference is that this one loads the audio file and then syncs the changes to whenever there is a beat detected.
+It then changes the colour of the cells aswell

 EC.java (Aileen Coliban, C22304291):
   This code combines audio processing with graphical visualization in a Processing environment.
 It loads and analyzes an audio track using Minim, utilizing FFT data to control a 3D model's rotation and a particle system that reacts dynamically to the music.
 Users can interact through a    control panel to manage audio playback.